Special Defence Contribution (SDC): A Complete Guide (Updated 2026 Reform)

 Our blogs are regularly updated to ensure information is current and accurate.

-Tax residents of Cyprus that are also domiciled in Cyprus that receive income from dividends, interest and rents are required to pay the Special Defence Contribution (SDC).
+Tax residents of Cyprus that are also domiciled in Cyprus that receive income from dividends and interest are required to pay the Special Defence Contribution (SDC).
 In essence, the SDC is a tax designed to raise money for the national defence of Cyprus.

 Non-domiciled individuals are exempt from SDC.
-Make sure to read our detailed guide on non-domicile to check if you qualify for non-dom status.
+Make sure to read our detailed guide on non-domicile to check if you qualify for non-dom status, as well as our 3-Step Non-Dom Tax Optimisation Guide .

 This exemption to payment of the SDC on dividends received by companies is also applicable to dividends received by a company abroad.
 This means that a company in Cyprus that is a shareholder in a foreign company, generally won't be required to pay the SDC on the dividends received.